golang/exp/apidiff/README.md

 var a [C]int = [1]int{} // fails with new because [2]int and [1]int are different types
 ```
 Changes to constant values are rare, and determining whether they are compatible
-are not is better left to the user, so the tool reports them.
+or not is better left to the user, so the tool reports them.

 #### Variables